Research

 Research Overview

-I received my PhD in Information Studies from the Drexel University College of Computing & Informatics, where I am an Assistant Teaching Professor.
+I received my PhD in Information Studies from the Drexel University College of Computing & Informatics, where I now serve as Associate Teaching Professor.

-I am working toward a future where people can live better with digital technology—that is, where they can be more attentive, aware, present and wise in the digital age.
-To me, this is a matter of both ethics and design: Today we are all like sailors steering our ship while it’s still being built.
+In my research, I am working toward a future where people can live better with digital technology—that is, where we can be more aware, present and wise in the digital age.
+A big part of this is understanding what it means to live a good life in a fast-changing world.
+To me, this is a matter of ethics and design: Today we are all like sailors steering our ship while it’s still being built.

 Publications